iPhone SE 2 rumors: Everything we've heard about Apple's next 'budget' iPhone

 Despite being the more "midrange" iPhone at the time and lacking powerful hardware, the SE ranked highest in smartphone customer satisfaction.
 Two years later, and with no appearance at Apple's March event in Chicago, the phone is overdue for an update.

 An EEC regulatory filing from Apple in April gives hope that an iPhone SE 2 may be coming down the pipeline eventually.
 The original model debuted in Spring, and Apple announced a refresh in March 2017 with better storage options (from 16 and 64GB to 32 and 128GB).
 That being said, it wouldn't be surprising if it popped up sometime between now and Spring of next year.
-Who knows, we may even hear about the iPhone SE 2 during Apple's anticipated September iPhone 2018 announcements.
+That's why we're expecting to hear about the iPhone SE 2 during Apple's Sept.
+12 iPhone event.

 Because the company has kept mum about a possible sequel, the rumor mill is tossing around some speculation.
 Below are some of the most appealing rumors that are circulating so far.
 This is an ongoing roundup, so check back often as we update this piece when new stories pop up.
 And for more on what we believe Apple will unveil, check out everything Apple is expected to announce soon.